 Published on: Jun 29, 2020

-With the lockdown in all countries being eased, we will continue to work at our facilities in Europe and North and Central America in the coming weeks.
+With the lockdown in all countries being eased, we will continue to work at our branches in Europe and North and Central America in the coming weeks.
 The office and shopfloor in China are since mid-March fully operational.
 In this article, our CEO, Brand van 't Hof, gives an overview of the current status and what we expect in the coming weeks.

 What is the status of the restart for Europe and the locations in China, Mexico, and the United States?

 Brand van 't Hof: The Coronavirus is a problem with global impact.
 The measures taken to prevent the spread of the virus differ per country.
-That is why the steps per facility are different, as well.
+That is why the steps per branch are different, as well.
 We work with different scenarios and adapt if necessary.
 There are still a lot of colleagues working from home, but we increasingly work in the office again.

 AWL has developed a technology vision for the coming five years, and then came corona.
 How do you view this vision in the light of the current COVID-19 pandemic?